 Dealing With Fibromyalgia Rash

 As many as 50 – 80 percent of individuals diagnosed with fibromyalgia will develop skin problems, including rashes.
-These rashes can make you feel uncomfortable wearing clothes, sleeping at night, or feel unattractive.
+These rashes can make you feel uncomfortable wearing clothes, sleeping at night, or feeling unattractive.

 Tips to Manage Rashes and Other Skin Problems